MacBeth Sibaya: International career

-Sibaya is a regular for the South Africa national football team, having amassed a total of 52 caps.
+Sibaya was a regular for the South Africa national football team, having amassed a total of 52 caps.
 He was part of the final squads at the 2002 and 2010 World Cups.

 Coaching career

 After retiring, Sibaya started working as an analyst at SuperSport United.
 In August 2015, Sibaya was appointed manager of SuperSport United's reserve team.
 He later resigned to concentrate on his coaching badges.

 In February 2021, Sibaya was appointed U19 manager at the KwaZulu-Natal Football Academy.